Lafalasidosi/DB_usage/README.md

 ### August 22
-Learned how to put table entries into a TableView object: how *I* did it, at least, is I "translated" ResultSet elements into objects of class Person written to supplement the main app.
+Learned how to put table entries into a TableView object: how *I* did it, at least, is I "translated" ResultSet elements into objects of class Entry written to supplement the main app.
 Next step is to refactor the code to do what my project is *actually* going to be: a blood glucose data entry app for my roommates.
 Sure, they could be taught Excel with some effort, but this is more fun.

+### August 23
+So far today just made the code display and connect to a database which looks more like the Norther Health form I'm referencing.
+Next step is to add functionality for adding and/or deleting rows.